koenighotze/koenighotze.github.io/_posts/2017-04-24-getting-started.markdown

 categories: jekyll githubpages
 permalink: /gh-pages/getting-started-with-gh-pages.html
 ---
-This post summarizes the steps needed to setup a site such like this.
+This post summarizes the steps needed to set up a site such as this.

 * TOC
 {:toc}